 What is predatory publishing?

-Predatory publishing is a fraudulent academic practice is which publications charge researchers to publish their work in journals without proper review process and editorial assistance.
+Predatory publishing is a fraudulent academic practice in which publications charge researchers to publish their work in journals without having proper review processes and editorial assistance in place.

-Usually, academic journals have thorough peer-review processes that are set up to assess the validity and quality of the research work produced.
-This is done because academic publishing is one of the most crucial spaces to share and further the scope of knowledge in a particular field.
+Usually, academic journals have thorough peer-review processes that are set up to assess the validity and quality of the research produced.
+This is done because academic publishing is one of the most crucial spaces to share and further (the scope of) knowledge in a particular field.
 Journals also have in-house editors or recommend researchers to get their work reviewed and edited by subject matter experts to ensure that the research is scientific and is presented well.

-Many of these journals are open-access, which are journals that do not require readers to pay for the papers they are accessing.
-This publication model is gaining prominence as academia as an ecosystem is also taking to the internet.
+Many of these journals are open-access, which means these are journals that do not require readers to pay an exorbitant subscription fee for the papers they are accessing.
+This publication model is gaining prominence as academia, as an ecosystem, is taking to the internet.
 However, keep in mind that not all open-access journals are predatory journals.